YKiselev/binary-format/README.md

 In general each value is stored as a pair (type,data) where type is single byte and data is a type-dependent array of bytes.
 Lengths of arrays and strings are stored using variable length sequence of bytes, where only 7 lower bits of each byte is used, so if value fit 7 bits it will occupy one byte, if it fits 14 bits it will be two bytes and so on.
 This is because higher bit (8) when set is used as a marker "more data in next byte".
 For details see `org.uze.binary.format.media.SimpleWritableMedia.writeLength`.

-Now to de-serialization (again for simplicity only one user type supported)
+Now de-serialization (again for simplicity only one user type supported)
 ```java
         ReadableMedia media = return new SimpleReadableMedia(
                 new InputStreamBinaryInput(